By the end of this section, you will be able to:

 Public Investment in Physical Capital

 Government can invest in physical capital directly: roads and bridges; water supply and sewers; seaports and airports; schools and hospitals; plants that generate electricity, like hydroelectric dams or windmills; telecommunications facilities; and military weapons.
-In 2014, the U.S. federal government budget for Fiscal Year 2014 shows that the United States spent about $92 billion on transportation, including highways, mass transit, and airports.
-Table 31.1 shows the federal government's total outlay for 2014 for major public physical capital investment in the United States.
+In 2021, the United States spent about $146 billion on transportation, including highways, mass transit, and airports.
+Table 31.1 shows the federal government's total outlay for 2021 for major public physical capital investment in the United States.
 We have omitted physical capital related to the military or to residences where people live from this table, because the focus here is on public investments that have a direct effect on raising output in the private sector.

 Public physical capital investment of this sort can increase the economy's output and productivity.
 An economy with reliable roads and electricity will be able to produce more.
 However, it is hard to quantify how much government investment in physical capital will benefit the economy, because government responds to political as well as economic incentives.
 When a firm makes an investment in physical capital, it is subject to the discipline of the market: If it does not receive a positive return on investment, the firm may lose money or even go out of business.